dandavison/delta/README.md

 For control over the details of line wrapping, see `--wrap-max-lines`, `--wrap-left-symbol`, `--wrap-right-symbol`, `--wrap-right-percent`, `--wrap-right-prefix-symbol`, `--inline-hint-style`.
 Line wrapping was implemented by @th1000s.

+### Grep

+Delta applies syntax-highlighting and other enhancements to standard grep output such as from `git grep`, [ripgrep](https://github.com/BurntSushi/ripgrep/) (aka `rg`), grep, etc.
+To use with `git grep`, set delta as the pager for `grep` in the `[pager]` section of your gitconfig.
+See the example at the [top of the page](#get-started).
+Output from other grep tools can be piped to delta: e.g. `rg -Hn --color=always`, `grep -Hn --color=always`, etc.
+To customize the colors and syntax highlighting, see `grep-match-line-style`, `grep-match-word-style`, `grep-contexct-line-style`, `grep-file-style`, `grep-line-number-style`.
+Ripgrep's `rg --json` output format is supported; this avoids certain file name parsing ambiguities that are inevitable with the standard grep output formats.
+Note that `git grep` can display the "function context" for matches and that delta handles this output specially: see the `-p` and `-W` options of `git grep`.

 ### "Features": named groups of settings